Spyglass117/hsrsim/README.md

 delete the import statements that reference those folders at the top of that file, then copy and paste the code into your interpreter of choice.
 In my limited testing, I have found that many online interpreters struggle with the numpy dependency, but if you find one that works please let me know.

-Development of this simulator and the subsequent data compilation and reporting was extremely time consuming.
-Please consider supporting me using the Ko-Fi link on the right side of this page.